-Under the Medicare program, eligible beneficiaries may receive covered services from a HHA provided certain requirements are met.
-Sections 1861(o) and 1891 of the Social Security Act (the Act), establish distinct criteria for facilities seeking to participate in Medicare as an HHA.
-Regulations concerning Medicare provider agreements are at part 489 and those pertaining to activities relating to the survey and certification of facilities are at part 488.
-The regulations at part 484 specify the minimum conditions that a HHA must meet to be certified to participate in the Medicare program.
+Under the Medicare program, eligible beneficiaries may receive covered services from an HHA provided certain requirements are met.
+Sections 1861(o) and 1891 of the Social Security Act (the Act), establish distinct criteria for facilities seeking designation as an HHA.
+Regulations concerning provider agreements are at 42 CFR part 489 and those pertaining to activities relating to the survey and certification of facilities are at 42 CFR part 488.
+The regulations at 42 CFR part 484 specify the minimum conditions that an HHA must meet to participate in the Medicare program.

-Generally, to enter into a Medicare agreement, a HHA must first be certified by a state survey agency as complying with the conditions set forth in part 484 of the Medicare regulations.
-Thereafter, the HHA is subject to regular surveys by a State survey agency to determine whether it continues to meet these requirements.
-There is an alternative, however, to surveys by State agencies.
+Generally, to enter into an agreement, an HHA must first be certified by a state survey agency as complying with the conditions or requirements set forth in part 484 of our regulations.
+Thereafter, the HHA is subject to regular surveys by a state survey agency to determine whether it continues to meet these requirements.
+There is an alternative, however, to surveys by state agencies.

-A national accrediting organization applying for approval of its accreditation program in accordance with section 1865(a)(2) and (3) of the Act and our implementing regulations at part 488, subpart A, must provide us with reasonable assurance that the accrediting organization requires the accredited provider entities to meet requirements that are at least as stringent as all of the applicable Medicare conditions or requirements.
+If an accrediting organization is recognized by the Secretary as having standards for accreditation that meet or exceed Medicare requirements, any provider entity accredited by the national accrediting body's approved program would be deemed to meet the Medicare conditions.
+A national accrediting organization applying for approval of its accreditation program under part 488, subpart A, must provide us with reasonable assurance that the accrediting organization requires the accredited provider entities to meet requirements that are at least as stringent as the Medicare conditions.
 Our regulations concerning the approval of accrediting organizations are set forth at § 488.4 and § 488.8(d)(3).
-The regulations at § 488.8(d)(3) require accrediting organizations to reapply for continued approval of a Medicare accreditation program every 6 years or sooner, as determined by us.
+The regulations at § 488.8(d)(3) require accrediting organizations to reapply for continued approval of its accreditation program every 6 years or sooner as determined by us.

-The Joint Commission's current term of approval for its HHA accreditation program expires March 31, 2014.
+The Joint Commission's current term of approval for their HHA accreditation program expires March 31, 2014.